 Expanding the instrument suite at GARS O’Higgins.
 Over the next few years the station is to become an Antarctic research station with additional scientific measuring instruments designed for long-term operation.
 Cooperation with universities and other science institutions will be intensified for this purpose.

 DLR Junior Researchers Group

-At the end of 2014 a new DLR Junior Researchers Group consisting of three young scientists will be established as part of the team.
+At the beginning of 2015 a new DLR Junior Researchers Group consisting of three young scientists has been established as part of the team.
 It will compare the ongoing glaciological and atmospheric processes triggering change at the Antarctic Peninsula.